dweymouth/fyne-lyrics/README.md

 # fyne-synced-lyrics
-A synced lyrics widget for Fyne
+A lyrics widget for Fyne supporting synced and unsynced mode.